Aluminum

 Performance Trade-offs

-In most applications, substituting Aluminum with alternative materials involves measurable performance penalties.
-These may include reduced efficiency, shorter product lifespans, higher weight, or increased manufacturing complexity.
-In high-performance applications such as transportation and automotive, these trade-offs can be particularly significant, limiting the practical viability of substitution even when alternatives are technically available.
+In most applications, substituting Aluminum involves measurable performance penalties.
+Steel is heavier; carbon fiber is 5-10x more expensive.
+In high-performance applications such as transportation and automotive, these trade-offs can be particularly significant.

 Research and Development

-Active research programs are underway to develop improved substitutes for Aluminum in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Aluminum required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Aluminum altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Aluminum required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.

 More on Aluminum